diegopacheco/zig-playground/linkedlist-fun/README.md

 ### Useful things in Zig

+*Memory Management*: Everything you allocate with `std.mem.Allocator` <BR/> needs to be `destroy` before the program ends otherwise <BR/> Zig will give you an error sayign the memory has leeked. <BR/>

 1. How to unwrap some optional value?
 ```Rust
 var temp: ?*Node = curr.next;  // Optional becase ?